hoangsonww/Graph-Data-Structure/README.md

 javac WordLadders.java
 java WordLadders
 ```
+Alternatively, you can simply run the file(s) directly in your IDE, if supported.

 Upon execution, the program prompts you to enter the filename of your desired word list.
 Valid filenames include `Length3WordGraph` or `LargeWordGraph`, although you can use any text file formatted according to the program's specifications.

 After loading the word graph, follow the on-screen instructions to input your starting and ending words, and select the search algorithm (DFS or BFS).